MaxPhilips/generative-art/README.md

 ## lib/

-Contains reusable code
+contains reusable code to make art with

-### chaikin.js

-Contains some line drawing algorithms

-### color.js

-Contains some palette generation algorithms

-### helpers.js

-Contains globally useful Javascript.
-Pulled into each generation client.

 ## scripts/

-Contains scripts
+contains scripts

 ### new_art.rb

-Creates a new workspace for a new artwork.
-Accepts the title you want to set your directory to.
+creates a new artwork. set an optional title with -t or receive an artwork named TEMP.

-    ruby scripts/new_art.rb -t title-of-work
+    ruby scripts/new_art.rb -t title_of_work

+### name_art.rb

+rename the artwork named TEMP to its true title.

+    ruby scripts/name_art.rb -t title_of_work